axisgroup/evaluation-toolkit/README.md

    Now that you have pinpointed the relevant questions and attributes, you can use reference this page to devise a testing plan and methodology.

-4. **C(know how to measure)**
+4. **Conduct the test**

-   Now that you have pinpointed the relevant questions and attributes, you can use reference this page to devise a testing plan and methodology.
+   Execute your plan and collect feedback from users and evaluators.

 5. **Act on your findings/Conveying Test Results**